stephanenicolas/task-output-cache-demos/README.md

 If you want to try the cache on your own projects, you can do so by:

-1. Update the wrapper in your Java project to the latest [Gradle nightly](https://gradle.org/nightly).
-Make sure you are using the latest version as we are adding new features and fixing bugs every day.
+1. Update the wrapper in your Java project to the latest [Gradle release](https://gradle.org/install/).
-2. Run builds with `./gradlew -Dorg.gradle.cache.tasks=true` with the local cache backend (or you can also use the HTTP backend set up in the [HTTP backend sample](samples/03-use-http-backend)).
+2. Run builds with `./gradlew --build-cache` with the local cache backend (or you can also use the HTTP backend set up in the [HTTP backend sample](samples/03-use-http-backend)).

 ### How to make existing tasks cacheable?